 EGI e-Infrastructure, and in particular EGI FedCloud resources, was considered one of the best options to provide the e-infrastructure layer required, where analysis and processing tools can be deployed and executed.
 The LifeWatch Competence Center under the EGI-Engage project addressed the adoption and exploitation of the EGI infrastructure by the LifeWatch user community, in particular by deploying basic tools required to support data management, data processing and modelling for Ecological Observatories, considering the services required to support workflows oriented to the deployment of Virtual Labs for LifeWatch, and exploring the possibilities to offer a better support to the direct participation of citizens in LifeWatch contributing observation records, in particular those including images uploading and processing.

-The collaboration established between EGI and LifeWatch through this Competence Center along the last years has been quite successful, with very active participation of different LW centres and also of several NGIs related to the LW participant countries, resulting in a rich catalogue of solutions, presented below, many of them in operation already using EGI FedCloud resources.
+The collaboration established between EGI and LifeWatch through this Competence Center along the last years has been quite successful, with very active participation of different LW centres and also of several NGIs related to the LW participant countries, resulting in a rich catalogue of solutions, presented in Appedix, many of them in operation already using EGI FedCloud resources.

 Definition of Services